Leslyndizeye/UbuzimaConnect/README.md

 Open **http://localhost:5173** in your browser.

 ## How to Use

 ### As a New Radiologist

 1. Go to the app and click **Get Started**
-2. Click **Register** and fill in your details (name, email, hospital, license number)
+2. Click **Register** and fill in your name, email, hospital, and license number
-3. Wait for admin approval — you will receive an email with a link to set your password
+3. Wait for admin approval — you will receive an email to set your password
-4. Click the link in the email, set your password, and log in
+4. Set your password and log in

-### Diagnosing a Patient
+### Running an AI Diagnosis

 1. Go to the **Diagnose** tab
-2. Enter the patient's full name, Rwanda National ID (16 digits), age, and sex
+2. Enter the patient's full name and Rwanda National ID (16 digits)
-3. Upload one or more chest X-ray images (drag & drop, click, or paste)
+3. Upload a chest X-ray image (JPG or PNG)
 4. Click **Run Diagnosis**
 5. Review the AI result, confidence score, probability bars, and Grad-CAM heatmap
-6. Verify the result or override if needed, add clinical notes, and save
+6. Verify or override the result, add clinical notes, and save

 ### As an Admin

 1. Log in with your admin account
-2. Go to **Users** tab to approve or reject pending radiologist applications
+2. **Users** — approve or reject pending radiologists, set their passwords
-3. Go to **Predictions** tab to view all diagnoses across all radiologists
+3. **Predictions** — view all diagnoses across all radiologists with filters
-4. Go to **Patients** tab to see all patient records with full history
+4. **Patients** — browse all patient records with expandable diagnosis history
+5. **Run Scan** — select a radiologist, then their patient, then upload X-ray to run a scan
+6. **Retrain AI** — upload labelled X-ray images by class and trigger model retraining
+7. **Audit Log** — every system action with timestamp and user

 ## Deployment

 ### Backend — Hugging Face Spaces

-The backend runs as a Docker container on Hugging Face Spaces (free tier, 16GB RAM).

 ```bash
 cd backend